When: Friday 30 May

 Where: Good Luck Bar – Basement, 126 Cuba Mall, Wellington

-Featuring: Art Official, Jnr Ranks, Selecta KB & Don Luchito
+Featuring: Art Official, Jnr Ranks, Selecta KB and Don Luchito

-Come to Good Luck Bar for the first session in a series of NZ-wide sound-clashes – this time to witness two of the heavyweights of the Aotearoa soundsystem scene, ART OFFICIAL (NEWTOWN SOUND) JNR RANKS (MORE FIRE), go head to head for a strictly 45 shoot-out!
+Come to Good Luck Bar for the first session in a series of New Zealand-wide sound-clashes.
+This time to witness two of the heavyweights of the Aotearoa sound system scene, ART OFFICIAL (NEWTOWN SOUND) and JNR RANKS (MORE FIRE), go head to head for a strictly 45 shoot-out!

 You be the judge as the two selectors bring out only their tuffest reggae, roots, dancehall and bashment, to claim the title of A-1 sound!